Fee tail: Pride and Prejudice

 Pride and Prejudice contains a particularly thorny example of the kind of problems which could arise through the entailing of property.
 Mr. Bennet, the father of protagonist Elizabeth Bennet, had only a life interest in the Longbourn estate, the family's home and principal source of income.
 He had no authority to dictate to whom it should pass upon his death, as it was strictly arranged to be inherited by the next male heir.
-Had Mr. Bennet fathered a son it would have passed to him, but since he did not it could not pass to any of his five daughters.
+Had Mr. Bennet fathered a son it would have passed to him, but it could not pass to any of his five daughters.
 Instead, the next nearest male heir would inherit the property—Mr. Bennet's cousin, William Collins, a boorish minister in his mid-twenties.
 The inheritance of the Longbourn property completely excluded the five Bennet daughters, who were thus to lose their home and income upon their father's death.
 The need for the daughters to make a good marriage to ensure their future security is a key motivation for many episodes in the novel.
 Many fees tail arose from wills, rather than from marriage settlements which usually made some provision for daughters.
-Austen was very familiar with the law of entail; her brother, Edward, had inherited similarly entailed estates at Chawton, Godmersham and Winchester from distant cousins under the will of Elizabeth Knight, who died in 1737.
+Austen was very familiar with the law of entail; her brother, Edward, had inherited similarly entailed estates at Chawton, Godmersham, and Winchester from distant cousins under the will of Elizabeth Knight, who died in 1737.

 Law professor Maureen B. Collins (2017) cites several other authors debating the accuracy of Austen's depiction of the entailment, including Appel (2013), Treitel (1984), Redmond (1989), and Grover (2014).

 Other countries

 Scotland

-In Scotland, the Abolition of Feudal Tenure etc. (Scotland) Act 2000 (section 50) abolished all feudal tenures including the entail.
+In Scots law, the word tailzie "comes from the French Word tailier, to cut", implying "cutting the ordinary Line of Succession, and giving the Estate to others than those to whom it would have descended by Law."
+By the late 18th century it was also known as entail, but the archaic spelling continued in law books.
+The Abolition of Feudal Tenure etc. (Scotland) Act 2000 (section 50) abolished all feudal tenures including entail.
 Today, the doctrines of legitim and jus relictae restrict owners from willing property out of their family when they die with children or have a surviving partner.

-A Scottish example of fee tail is the case of Alfred Douglas-Hamilton, 13th Duke of Hamilton, who in 1895 inherited from the 12th Duke, his fourth cousin, who had attempted to marry his daughter to the heir.
+A Scottish example of entail is the case of Alfred Douglas-Hamilton, 13th Duke of Hamilton, who in 1895 inherited from the 12th Duke, his fourth cousin, who had attempted to marry his daughter to the heir.

 Ireland

-In the Republic of Ireland, Section 13 of the Land and Conveyancing Law Reform Act 2009 largely abolished the fee tail and converted existing fees tail to fees simple.
+In the Republic of Ireland, section 13 of the Land and Conveyancing Law Reform Act 2009 largely abolished the fee tail and converted existing fees tail to fees simple.
 For constitutional reasons, this section is subject to a saving clause which prevents the conversion of fees tail to fees simple where the protector of the settlement is still alive.
 Therefore, some fees tail still exist in the state.